james-rankin/auditory-streaming/README.md

 Neuromechanistic modelling of auditory streaming

-Code to accompany the paper Byrne, Rinzel and Rankin (2019) Entrainment of stream segregation in a dynamic environment
+Code to accompany the paper Byrne, Rinzel and Rankin (2019) Auditory streaming and bistability paradigm extended to a dynamic environment
 Contact: james.rankin@gmail.com

-If you use or adapt this code acknowledge us by citing our paper
+If you use or adapt this code acknowledge us by citing our paper (presently under review)

 To produce Fig 1B:\
 RunModelPF\